Ronnie Burns (singer): Solo years

 As a solo artist, Burns became one of Australia's most popular male pop singers from the mid-1960s to the early 1970s.
 His first single, "Very Last Day" was released in June 1966 on Spin Records and peaked at No. 12 on Melbourne's Top 40 singles chart.
 His second single, "True True Lovin" followed in August and reached No. 15.
 Go-Set published their inaugural pop poll on 5 October, Normie Rowe won 'Australian Male Vocal' of the year – he was later called 'King of Pop' – with Burns second and Johnny Young third.
-Also in October, Go-Set published Australia's first National Top 40 singles chart, Burns' third single, "Coalman", which was released in January 1967, peaked at No. 6.
+Also in October, Go-Set published Australia's first National Top 40 singles chart, Burns's third single, "Coalman", which was released in January 1967, peaked at No. 6.
 Another Top 20 single was "Exit, Stage Right" in June.
 In August, Burns topped the Go-Set pop poll for 'Top Male Singer' and ABC-TV broadcast a documentary, The Life of Ronnie Burns.
 Over the next four years, he consistently finished third on the Go-Set pop poll.

 Burns had several minor national hits – "We Had a Good Thing Going" (October 1967), "When I Was Six Years Old" (March 1968), written for him by Brian Cadd and Max Ross of The Groop, and "Age of Consent" (January 1969), written by Terry Britten of The Twilights.
-Most of Burns' 1967 material was written by The Bee Gees, the tracks appeared on his first solo album Ronnie (Spin, July 1967).
+Most of Burns's 1967 material was written by The Bee Gees, the tracks appeared on his first solo album Ronnie (Spin, July 1967).
 The Bee Gees had written and recorded them in Sydney in late 1966, which included their breakthrough hit "Spicks and Specks".
 Shortly afterward the group left Australia to return to the UK.
 The tracks were intended for a planned album which was not released, so they were sent to Burns who shared the same recording management.
 Burns provided his own vocals over The Bee Gees' backing tracks.
 The original versions were eventually issued by Festival Records on The Bee Gees compilation albums, including a 2-CD set Brilliant from Birth (2000).